+WHITE BLACK LEGAL LAW JOURNAL ISSN: 2581-8503

+ANTA + CANY

 Peer - Reviewed & Refereed Journal

 The Law Journal strives to provide a platform for discussion of International as well as National Developments in the Field of Law.

 WWW.WHITEBLACKLEGAL.CO.IN

 DISCLAIMER

-No part of this publication may be reproduced or copied in any form by any means without prior written permission of Editor-in-chief of White Black Legal
+No part of this publication may be reproduced or copied in any form by any means without prior written permission of Editor-in-chief of White Black Legal - The Law Journal.

-- The Law Journal.
-The Editorial Team of White Black Legal holds the - The Law Journal.
 The Editorial Team of White Black Legal holds the copyright to all articles contributed to this publication.
 The views expressed in this publication are purely personal opinions of the authors and do not reflect the views of the Editorial Team of White Black Legal.
 Though all efforts are made to ensure the accuracy and correctness of the information published, White Black Legal shall not be responsible for any errors caused due to oversight or otherwise.

+E

+E C V

+EDITORIAL TEAM

-EDITORIAL TEAM Raju Narayana Swamy (IAS) Indian Administrative Service officer a professional Procurement from the World Bank.
+Raju Narayana Swamy (IAS ) Indian Administrative Service officer

+professional diploma Procurement from the World Bank.

-Dr. Raju Narayana Swamy popularly known as Anti Corruption Crusader is the All India Topper of the 1991 batch of the IAS and is posted Secretary to the Government of Kerala .
+Dr. Raju Narayana Swamy popularly known as Kerala's Anti Corruption Crusader is the All India Topper of the 1991 batch of the IAS and is currently posted as Principal Secretary to the Government of Kerala .
 He has earned many accolades as he hit against the political-bureaucrat corruption nexus in India.
-Dr Swamy holds a B.Tech in Computer Science and Engineering from the IIT Madras and a D. Cyber Law from in Gujarat National Law University.
-He also has an LLM (Pro) specialization in with IPR) well as three PG Diplomas from the National Law University, Delhione in Urban Environmental Management and Law, another in Environmental Law and Policy third one in Tourism and Environmental Law.
-He a post-graduate also holds diploma in IPR from the National Law School, Bengaluru and diploma in Public Dr. R. K. Upadhyay Dr. R. K. Upadhyay is Registrar, University of Kota (Raj.), Dr Upadhyay obtained LLB, LLM degrees from Banaras Hindu University & Phd from university of Kota.He has successfully completed UGC sponsored M.R.P for the work in the ares of the various prisoners reforms in the state of the Rajasthan.
+Dr Swamy holds B.Tech in Computer а Science and Engineering from the IIT Madras and a Ph.
+D. in Cyber Law from Gujarat National Law University .
+He also has an LLM (Pro) specialization in ( with IPR) as well as three PG Diplomas from the National Law University, Delhi-Urban one in Environmental Management and Law, another in Environmental Law and Policy and a third one in Tourism and Environmental Law.
+He also holds post-graduate diploma in a IPR from the National Law School, Bengaluru and a in Public Dr. R. K. Upadhyay Dr. R. K. Upadhyay is Registrar, University of Kota (Raj.), Dr Upadhyay obtained LLB, LLM degrees from Banaras Hindu University & Phd from university of Kota.He has succesfully completed UGC sponsored M.R.P for the work in the ares of the various prisoners reforms in the state of the Rajasthan.